QualZyy/CT/README.md

 # CT
-CoronaTracter (CT), a free and open source program used to track infected patients
+CoronaTracter (CT), a free and open source program used to track patients infected with Covid-19